Race start line areas are often hurry-up-and-wait affairs.

 Mantras, meditation, and visualization are all great options to ground yourself and focus on the task at hand.

 My favorite pre-race experience along this line is at the Twin Cities Marathon.
 A church a block away from the start line opens their doors to runners and holds a brief, non-denominational service in the hour before the race.
-I’m not particularly religious, but there is something very moving about being with others preparing for the same goal (Added bonus that it’s warm with access to real bathrooms)
+I’m not particularly religious, but there is something very moving about being with others preparing for the same goal (Added bonus that it was warm and had access to real bathrooms).

-Something that formal is rarely an option, but the idea of creating a little service or ritual for yourself with whatever you find calming would serve the same purpose.
+Something that formal is rarely an option, but creating a little service or ritual for yourself with whatever you find calming would serve the same purpose.